🧠 The problem: why LLMs forget everything

 Native memory tools

-OpenClaw exposes dedicated tools for interacting with memory:
+OpenClaw exposes dedicated tools to interact with memory:

 | Tool | Function | Usage |